LeeBohyun/mysql-tpcc/split/tpcc_order_line_split.md

 		hint_page_no = page_no + 1;

-		/* If there is only one record in the index page, we can't split the node in the middle by default.
+		/* If there is only one record in the index page, we cannot split the node in the middle by default.
 We need to determine whether the new record will be inserted to the left or right. */